bot-app/trading/docs/bot-basics.md

-# Freqtrade basics
+# Trading basics

-This page provides you some basic concepts on how Freqtrade works and operates.
+This page provides you some basic concepts on how Trading works and operates.

-## Freqtrade terminology
+## Trading terminology

 * **Strategy**: Your trading strategy, telling the bot what to do.
 * **Trade**: Open position.